 Instead of emailing Will, I decided to Google him.
 It was a sixth sense judgement call that sprang from pure intuition.
 As I pushed the “search button” to Google Will the links started to appear.
 My eyes shut tight, they immediately began to swell as tears flowed down my cheeks and sobs began emulating from my throat.
 Will passed away on May 17, 2012 after battling this neuro-immune disease for 7 years.
 He passed away 4 months after writing to me.

 I began to read more about Will through the obituary and articles.
 Will had turned to music as did Blake.
 I listened to Wills’ awesome tunes.
 I re-read his emails and I could feel his resilience and beautiful soul.
-I watched a YouTube Video of the Paddle for Will Memorial.
-I watched the faces of Wills family, his friends, his community in the video.
+I watched a Video of the Community Memorial.
+I watched the faces of Wills family, his friends and his community in the video.
 This beautiful soul was surrounded by so much love, so much compassion and such positive energy that I felt enlightened to have had a glimpse of Will through simple email messages.

 Will wrote to me because he was looking for answers.
 Now I search for answers from Wills’ life.